-Nearly 30 million people in the United States had an alcohol use disorder in 2020.
+Nearly 30 million people in the United States had alcohol use disorder in 2020.
 Alcoholism does not exist in a vacuum.
 It impacts families, friends, and society as a whole.
 Your loved one’s alcohol addiction can take a huge toll on your mental health and well-being, and you may find that you haven’t had space to focus on yourself.

 Al-Anon is the most commonly used form of help for family and friends affected by someone else’s drinking.
 By treating alcoholism as a disease that impacts the entire family unit and not just the individual doing the drinking, Al-Anon offers support and encouragement to loved ones impacted by alcohol misuse.

 A division of the Al-Anon program, Alateen supports teenagers (people ages 19 and younger) who are impacted by someone else’s drinking.
-It is a place for members to share similar experiences and get help coping with problems and issues related to a loved one’s drinking.
+It is a place for young people to share similar experiences and get help coping with problems and issues related to a loved one’s drinking.

 Members support and encourage each other.
-They are able to discuss difficulties and learn how to apply the 12 steps and principles to their own struggles.
+They are able to discuss difficulties and learn how to apply the 12 steps of Al-Anon and principles to their own struggles.

-Alateen also offers a wealth of resources and a mobile app for teens between the ages of 13 and 18.
-They also offer electronic meetings just for teens.
+Alateen also offers a wealth of resources, including a mobile app for teens between the ages of 13 and 18.
+They also offer virtual meetings just for teens.

 How Do You Find an Al-Anon Meeting?

-To find an Al-Anon meeting, go through the website, enter your address, and designate a search radius.
+To find an Al-Anon meeting, go to their website, enter your address, and designate a search radius.
 You can choose your preferred meeting type — Al-Anon or Alateen — and your language preference and day of the week.